• Skip to primary navigation

 What you'll need to make these Christmas cookies

-These mincemeat cookies are just like your standard chocolate chip cookie dough with mincemeat stirred in instead of chocolate chips.
-Here a rundown of the ingredients that you will need to make these:
+These mincemeat cookies are made just like the best chocolate chip cookies with mincemeat stirred into the dough instead of chocolate chips.
+Here is a rundown of the ingredients that you will need to make these:

 • butter, preferably unsalted butter because you will add salt to the dough, but if you have salted, it will work.
 Just adjust the salt in the recipe accordingly, otherwise your cookies may be too salty